 Having an unfair boss does not give us the right to loaf on the job.
 It does not give us an excuse for going behind his back and complaining.
 We represent the Lord Jesus at our job.
 We might lead that grumpy, surly boss to Christ one day.
 We will not do it by complaining but by doing our job as unto the Lord.

-The fact that our employer sins does not justify the employee sinning.
+The fact that our employer is not fair does not justify the employee sinning.
 It is normal to “get back at” an unfair employer by whatever means possible – careless work, loafing, pilfering.
-This attitude is so widespread today that even when the employer is a good employer, employees tend to get away with everything they can or by doing as little as possible or resorting to petty thievery.
+This attitude is so widespread today that even when the employer is a good employer, employees tend to get away with everything they can or do as little as possible, or resort to petty thievery.

 The boss may not always be right, but he is still the boss.
 He may try to give the impression that he is omniscient, but he does not know it!
 His wife knows it.
 Everyone else knows it, but he does not know it.
 The Christian nevertheless gives him an honest day’s work for a fair day’s wage.

 Our place of employment is full-time Christian service.

 God expects us to do our job not primarily for our employer but for God himself.
 What is your attitude toward your job?
 What is your state of mind toward your boss?
 “Well, my boss is about the most unreasonable, unrelenting, implacable, and merciless man you have ever seen.
 He makes demands that are not just.
 It is impossible to please him.
 No matter how much I extend myself, he still isn’t pleased.”